byuoitav/omxplayer-microservice/Install.md

    will assume that the lite version has been used
 2. Put the SD card into a Pi with an attached screen of some kind (such as the official 7" touchscreen) and an attached keyboard
    * Note: You may also chose to SSH into the pi instead of attaching a keyboard.
-3. Log into the pi using the default image username (pi) and password (raspberry).
+3. Log into the pi using the default image username (`pi`) and password (`raspberry`).
+4. Change the password
+   * `passwd`
-4. Update the OS to the latest packages
+5. Update the OS to the latest packages
    * `sudo apt update && sudo apt upgrade`
-5. Install OMXPlayer
+6. Install OMXPlayer
    * `sudo apt install omxplayer`
-6. Install i3, Chrome, and related dependencies
+7. Install i3, Chrome, and related dependencies
    * `sudo apt install xserver-xorg xinit i3 chromium-browser`
    * Note: You may chose a different window manager, desktop environment, or browser here.
    We use i3 by default as we will only be showing a webpage in chrome and i3 make that simple.
-7. Create an i3 config file
+8. Create an i3 config file
    * Note: Here is an example config file, you may change whatever you like, though the very last line is what starts chrome and points it at the correct page.
    ```text